 watch the badgersPosted July 11th, 2017

-5 of our furry friends were out one night last week, and the young ones are emerging as they get a bit bolder.
+6 of our furry friends have been spotted this summer, and the young ones are emerging as they get a bit bolder.
 You can see them from around 10pm.
 Watch on the badgercamRead more »

 The Glen Rothay sits proudly in a prime position in the centre of the Lake District, just over a mile from Ambleside.